“Woman in a Loge” by Mary Cassatt

 "Woman with a Pearl Necklace in a Loge", Mary Cassatt, 1879, oil on canvas

-This lovely and bright oil painting from 1879 is by the American Impressionism artist, Mary Cassatt, and is titled “Woman with a Pearl Necklace in a Loge”.
+This lovely and bright oil painting from 1879 is by the American Impressionism artist, Mary Cassatt, and is titled “Woman in a Loge”, sometimes “Woman with a Pearl Necklace in a Loge”.
 This piece depicts a woman sitting in front of a mirror in a private theater box.
 Through the mirror, the viewer can see the reflection of the balconies of the Paris Opéra House.

 Most people believe the woman to be Lydia, the artist’s older sister, whom she painted several times before (including “Lydia Crocheting in the Garden at Marly”, “The Cup of Tea”, and “Lydia Reading the Morning Paper” amongst others).
 Lydia was Mary’s roommate in Paris during the 1870s and early 1880s and suffered from Bright’s disease which eventually claimed her life in 1882.